aigerim1997/my-portfolio/README.md

 intentions to make a purchase, the research objective being: “To predict whether an e-commerce customer will finalize their purchase using clickstream data, as accurately as possible.”
 This is an individual project which was aimed at introducing myself to deep learning, learn how to train, tune and test a feedforward neural network, and to familiarize myself with the Keras package.
 </p>
-*Tags: Classification, Feedforward Neural Network, Keras*
+<small>Tags: Classification, Feedforward Neural Network, Keras </small>

 <br>
 ### **Segmentation of Coffee Drinkers on Campus Using Latent Class Analysis** <a href="https://github.com/aigerim1997/my-portfolio/tree/master/clustering-lca" target="_blank"> (View Code) </a>